Samah022/AI417-Students_Emotion_Detection_Model/README.md

 ### Training Script (`Train.py`)
 The training script performs the following tasks:

-1. **Loads and Preprocesses the Dataset**: Utilizes torchvision to load images from the 'AI-417-Project/train' directory, applies transformations (random horizontal flip and grayscale conversion), and splits the data into training, validation, and test sets.
+1. **Loads and Preprocesses the Dataset**: Utilizes torchvision to load images from the 'dataset' directory, applies transformations (random horizontal flip and grayscale conversion), and splits the data into training, validation, and test sets.
 2. **Defines the CNN Architecture**: Constructs a CNN with four convolutional layers followed by batch normalization, ReLU activations, max pooling, and a fully connected layer.
 3. **Trains the Model**: Implements a training loop that trains the model using the cross-entropy loss function and the Adam optimizer.
 The script also includes functionality to check validation accuracy during training.
 4. **Saves the Trained Model**: After training, the model's state dictionary is saved to a file named `pretrained_model.pth`.